vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key6: cff5924de5

 *** =instructions6
-Get the total amount made in each language.
+Get the total amount films in each language brought in at the box office.
 *** =solution6
 ```{sql}
 SELECT language, SUM(gross)